yilanchen6/equiv-nn-svm/README.md

 # Codes overview
 * train_sgd.py: train the NN and SVM with NTK with stochastic subgradient descent.
 Plot the results to verify the equivalence.
-* config/svm_sgd.yaml: configurations and hyper-parameters to train NN and SVM.
-* models/model.py: codes for constructing fully-connected neural networks with NTK parameterization.
+* generalization.py: compute *non-vacuous* generalization bound of NN via the corresponding KM.
 * regression.py: kernel ridge regression with NTK.
 * robust_svm:
     * test: test the robustness of NN using IBP and SVM with our method in the paper.
     * test_regressions: test the robustness of kernel ridge regression models using our method.
     * bound_ntk：calculate the lower and upper bound for NTK of two-layer fully-connected NN
 * ibp.py: functions to calculate IBP bounds.
 Specified for NTK parameterization.

+* models/model.py: codes for constructing fully-connected neural networks with NTK parameterization.
+* config/:
+  * svm_sgd.yaml: configurations and hyper-parameters to train NN and SVM.
+  * svm_sgd.yaml: configurations and hyper-parameters to calculate generalization bound.

 # Required environments: